-Congratulations—you’ve landed an interview!
-But you never want to go into an interview blindly.
-Before any interview, you should do some pre-interview work to prepare for the questions you’re likely to be asked.
+Congratulations—you’ve landed a sales interview!
+But you never want to go into any job interview blindly.
+Before any interview, you should do some due diligence and prepare for the questions you’re likely to be asked.
 Be sure to run through these details in advance:

 The more research you do, the better the interview will be.
 Research also helps you prepare more intelligent questions.
 Candidates are almost always asked, “Do you have any questions?” at the end of an interview.
 Make sure you’re not asking questions that can easily be found on the company’s website.